Cart

 By 1946, Capitol had sold 42 million records and was established as one of the Big Six labels.

-In the UK, Europe and Australasia, EMI began releasing Capitol product in January 1956, after the licenses of The Decca Record Company Limited and other licensees expired.
+In the UK, Europe and Australasia, EMI began releasing Capitol product in January 1956, after the licenses of [l=The Decca Record Company Limited] and other licensees expired.

 On August 18, 1958, Capitol introduced it's first stereo discs composed of 10 popular releases and 5 classical releases.

-In 1979, Capitol was made part of the EMI Music "Worldwide Division."
-In 2001, EMI Group Plc merged Capitol Records label with the Priority Records label.
+In 1979, Capitol was made part of the "Worldwide Division."
+In 2001, merged Capitol Records label with the Priority Records label.

-In September 2012 Capitol Records was purchased by Vivendi S.A. (owner of the Universal Music Group).
+In September 2012 Capitol Records was purchased by Vivendi S.A. (owner of the ).
 As of March 2024, Capitol Records is part of Universal's Interscope Capitol Labels Group.

 Catalog numbers are generally divided into a prefix (from 1 to 4 letters) and a number.
 The number is the actual release number.
 Capitol started numbering at 100, with some of their subsidiaries (like Tower) starting at higher numbers (such as 5000 for Tower and 3350 for Apple).
 By 1968, their regular issue albums had reached 2999; 3000 to 9999 were reserved for subsidiaries so they started over at 100.
 In 1972, album numbering reached 999 and catalog numbers jumped ahead to 10000.